Step 1: Get started

 Attend a "Getting Started" advising session

 These mandatory advising sessions provide you with critical information about the types of study abroad programs, and how financial aid, credit transfer and other factors may affect which types of programs you will want to consider.
-You do not need an appointment, but you will be required to bring your completed Setting Goals and Priorities Form with you.
+Students will be introduced to the iAbroad process and "register" their attendance.

 Confirm your eligibility to study abroad